 What Sauce to Serve with Prime Rib

 Alongside the Au Jus, you need to make an easy Horseradish Sauce as the perfect condiment with a kick.
-Horseradish Sauce only has 3 ingredients, sour cream, horseradish and lemon juice.
-Store bought doesn't taste the same, and your guests will love this mild wasabi-ish kick with their Prime Rib Roast.
+Your guests will love this mild and sharp sauce with a kick alongside their Prime Rib Roast.
+Horseradish Sauce only has 3 ingredients;

 The other condiment I recommend for Prime Rib isn't well known outside of Eastern Europe.
 It's called Hren.
 I love making this beet and horseradish condiment.
 Again, horseradish is the key ingredient for Prime Rib sauces!